mattstrayer/mattstrayer.com/content/post/vscode-vue.md

 {{< details "Getting Started with Vue">}}

 # Vue app setup
 First things first, lets make sure that vue-cli is installed.
-We'll leverage its vue project scaffolding capabilities here to this as easy as possible.
+We'll leverage its vue project scaffolding capabilities to this as easy as possible.

 ```bash
 # Yarn